XiaonaZhou/plan-lab.github.io/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

-Our lab is part of the [Department of Computer Science](https://cs.vt.edu/) and the [Sanghani Center for AI and Data Analytics](https://sanghani.cs.vt.edu/) at [Virginia Tech](https://vt.edu/).
-We are located at 3160 [Torgersen Hall](https://www.vt.edu/about/locations/buildings/torgersen-hall.html).
+Our lab is part of the [School of information Sciences](https://ischool.illinois.edu/) at [University of Illinois Urbana-Champaign](https://illinois.edu/).
+We are located at 604 E. Daniel St, Champaign, IL.

 {%
   include link.html